 The Australasian Animal Studies Association is also committed to creating experiences for conference attendees to socialise and further consider the intersectionality of animal and human lives.
 Conference attendees are also welcome to invite their friends and family to the art gallery tour and the vegan wine tour.
 Tickets for the art gallery tour and vegan wine tour can also be purchased by the friends and family members of the conference delegates.

 CONFERENCE OPENING including VAL PLUMWWOD MEMORIAL LECTURE The University of Adelaide, Adelaide.
-Sunday 2nd July, 2017, 3pm-4pm (registrations open with drinks, nibbles and canapes), 4.30pm -5.30pm (Val Plumwood Memorial Lecture).
+Sunday 2nd July, 2017, 3pm-4pm (registrations open with nibbles and refreshments), 4.30pm -5.30pm (Val Plumwood Memorial Lecture).

 An opportunity to register and meet other conference attendees.
 Fiona Probyn-Rapsey (Professor at University of Wollongong) will give the Val Plumwood Memorial Lecture this year: